Torsion (mechanics)

 In the field of solid mechanics, torsion is the twisting of an object due to an applied torque.
-Torsion is expressed in either the pascal (Pa), an SI unit for newtons per square metre, or in pounds per square inch (psi) while torque is expressed in newton metres (N·m) or foot-pound force (ft·lbf).
+Torsion could be defined as strain or angular deformation, and is measured by the angle a chosen section is rotated from its equilibrium position.
+The resulting stress (torsional shear stress) is expressed in either the pascal (Pa), an SI unit for newtons per square metre, or in pounds per square inch (psi) while torque is expressed in newton metres (N·m) or foot-pound force (ft·lbf).
 In sections perpendicular to the torque axis, the resultant shear stress in this section is perpendicular to the radius.

 In non-circular cross-sections, twisting is accompanied by a distortion called warping, in which transverse sections do not remain plane.
-For shafts of uniform cross-section unrestrained against warping, the torsion is:
+For shafts of uniform cross-section unrestrained against warping, the torsion-related physical properties are expressed as: